getyoti/yoti-doc-scan-react-native/README.md

-Depending on your Android project setup and version of React Native, you may encounter the following error during your build process:
+Depending on your Android project setup and version of React Native, you may encounter the following errors during your build process:
 > More than one files produce libc++_shared.so

 Resolve by adding the following packaging options to your `android` block (`android/app/build.gradle`):